osisoft/AVEVA-Adapter-BACnet-Docs/content/configuration/configuration.md

 ## Quick start

-Complete the following steps to establish a data flow from a BACnet data source device to a data endpoint.
+This Quick Start guides you through setup of each configuration file available for PI Adapter for BACnet.
+As you complete each step, perform each required configuration to establish a data flow from a data source to one or more endpoints.
+Some configurations are optional.

+**Important:** If you want to complete the optional configurations, complete those tasks before the required tasks.

 1. Configure one or several BACnet system components.